-Dr. Louise Sun is a cardiac anesthesiologist at the University of Ottawa Heart Institute (UOHI) and an assistant professor of anesthesiology and epidemiology at the University of Ottawa.
-Dr. Sun also holds a full status adjunct scientist position at the Institute for Clinical Evaluative Sciences (ICES).
-Dr. Sun is the director of Cardiocore Big Data Research Unit and Team Soleil at UOHI.
+Dr. Louise Sun is a cardiac anesthesiologist and data scientist at the University of Ottawa Heart Institute (UOHI), an associate professor of anesthesiology and epidemiology and clinical research chair in big data and cardiovascular outcomes at the University of Ottawa.
+Dr. Sun also holds an adjunct scientist position at the Institute for Clinical Evaluative Sciences (ICES).
+She directs Big Data and Health Informatics Research at UOHI and heads the Cardiocore Big Data Research Unit and Team Soleil.

 Dr. Sun received her medical degree from McMaster University in 2008.
 She completed her anesthesiology residency at the University of Ottawa in 2013 and received her Master of Science in epidemiology from Harvard University that same year.
-As a trainee, Dr. Sun received several awards, including the Canadian Anesthesiologists’ Society Residents Research Awards (2012 and 2013), and is published in high impact journals such as The Journal of the American Medical Association (JAMA) Internal Medicine, and Anesthesiology.
-Dr. Sun completed a combined clinical and research fellowship in cardiac anesthesia at the Toronto General Hospital in December 2014 and joined the UOHI in early 2015.
-She was appointed to ICES faculty the following year.
-In September 2019, Dr. Sun was elected as a Fellow of the American Heart Association.
+Dr. Sun completed a combined clinical and research fellowship in cardiac anesthesia at the University of Toronto in December 2014 and joined the UOHI in early 2015.
+She was appointed to the ICES faculty the following year.
+In September 2019, Dr. Sun was elected as a fellow of the American Heart Association (AHA).

-Dr. Sun was a recipient of the uOttawa Junior Faculty Excellence Award (2019) for her outstanding contributions to research, education and professionalism in the Department of Anesthesia and Pain Medicine; and the UOHI Dr. Robert Roberts Award of Research Excellence (2019) for her high-impact paper on sex differences in heart failure outcomes published in the Canadian Medical Association Journal (CMAJ).
+Dr. Sun was a recipient of the uOttawa COVID-19 Recognition Award (2020) for innovative contribution to clinical operations through a series of precision-based digital applications to manage cardiac surgery waitlists and increasing ICU throughput.
+She was named National New Investigator by the Heart and Stroke Foundation of Canada (2020) and was awarded the Tier 2 Clinical Research Chair in Big Data and Cardiovascular Outcomes that same year.
+She was also a recipient of the uOttawa Junior Faculty Excellence Award (2019) for her outstanding contributions to research, education and professionalism in the Department of Anesthesia and Pain Medicine; and the UOHI Dr. Robert Roberts Award of Research Excellence (2019).
 She was amongst a panel of cardiovascular specialists selected to showcase the accomplishments of women in cardiovascular medicine and science at the Canadian Cardiovascular Congress in 2019.
-She was a finalist for the American Heart Association’s Vivien Thomas Young Investigator Award (2018) and was named a top reviewer for the Annals of Internal Medicine (2015 and 2018).
+She was also a finalist for the American Heart Association’s Vivien Thomas Young Investigator Award (2018) and was named a top reviewer for Anesthesiology (2019) and the Annals of Internal Medicine (2015 and 2018).

 - Heart failure